CPSC-449-Projects/project1/README.txt

 ### DOCUMENTATION ###

-- For program #1, the URL path from the command line will be taken by using sys.argv and used to make a HTTP connection with the header Accept: application/json.
-The response will be deserialized to a string and encoded to be the path URL to Purgo Malum server to get the redacted message.
+- For program #1, the URL path from the command line will be taken by using sys.argv and used to make a HTTP connection with the header Accept: application/json to retrieve the content from FOAAS server.
+Next, the content will be deserialized to an object, encoded, and sent to the PurgoMalum's endpoint to get the redacted message.
+Then, the program will show the redacted message on the terminal as a result.

-- For program #2, the program will first connect to a local host server then it will do what program #1 does.
-After that, the redacted message will be displayed on the web browser with the template of FOAAS.
+- For program #2, the program will establish a TCP connection between client and server.
+Then, the server will open and wait for the client's request.
+Once received, the server starts handling the request by the same operation of program #1.
+After that, the response for the request will be returned and displayed on the web browser with the template of FOAAS server.

 ----------------------------------------------------------------------------------------------------